iftechfoundation/twine-cookbook/README.md

 # Suggesting Recipes:

 Recipes can be suggested by [adding issues](https://github.com/iftechfoundation/twine-cookbook/issues) to the repository.
-Other people will then volunteer to generate the code and add them to the cookbook.
+Other people can then volunteer to generate the code and add it to the cookbook.

 # Special Thanks: